humanrightsconnected/metamodel/src/metamodel_core/README.md

 ## Data Product Definition

 A **data product** is a ready-to-use set of accessible and enriched quality data that is built to deliver specific objectives and business value and can be consumed in a self-service manner.
+Data products may include structured data (tables, databases), semi-structured data (JSON, XML), and unstructured data (PDFs, documents, images) as components or sources.

 A data product should be leveraged when you have created a valuable dataset by transforming and enriching a variety of data sources, which can then be reused by teams across the enterprise.
 Examples of a data product include:

 - Curated, normalized, and restructured views of source data, making it more usable and immediately consumable
 - Integrated datasets that consolidate data from multiple sources, providing a unified view
 - Derived datasets resulting from aggregations, calculations, or analyses of multiple data sets, offering new insights and value
+- Enriched unstructured data products that leverage document analysis, text extraction, or metadata extraction to provide structured insights from unstructured sources
+- Multi-modal data products that combine structured and unstructured data to create comprehensive business views

 ### Data Product Characteristics